 This use statement brings all public items defined in std::collections into the current scope.
 Be careful when using the glob operator!
 Glob can make it harder to tell what names are in scope and where a name used in your program was defined.

-The glob operator is often used when testing to bring everything under test into the tests module; we’ll talk about that in the “How to Write Tests” section of Chapter 11.
-The glob operator is also sometimes used as part of the prelude pattern; see the standard library documentation at https://doc.rust-lang.org/stable/std/prelude/index.html#other-preludes for more information on that pattern.
+The glob operator is often used when testing to bring everything under test into the tests module; we’ll talk about that in the section “How to Write Tests” in Chapter 11.
+The glob operator is also sometimes used as part of the prelude pattern: see the standard library documentation at https://doc.rust-lang.org/stable/std/prelude/index.html#other-preludes for more information on that pattern.

+prod: check xref

 Separating Modules into Different Files

-So far, all of the examples in this chapter defined multiple modules in one file.
-When modules get large, you may want to move their definitions to a separate file to make the code easier to navigate.
+So far, all the examples in this chapter defined multiple modules in one file.
+When modules get large, you might want to move their definitions to a separate file to make the code easier to navigate.

-For example, let’s take the code in Listing 7-17 and move the front_of_house module to its own file src/front_of_house.rs by changing the crate root file so that it contains the code shown in Listing 7-21.
-In this case, the crate root file is src/lib.rs, but this procedure works with binary crates whose crate root file is src/main.rs too.
+For example, let’s start from the code in Listing 7-17 and move the front_of_house module to its own file src/front_of_house.rs by changing the crate root file so it contains the code shown in Listing 7-21.
+In this case, the crate root file is src/lib.rs, but this procedure also works with binary crates whose crate root file is src/main.rs.

 Filename: src/lib.rs